 Weed effects include losing interest in health, life, school activities, old friends and goals.
-But the use of weed creates a lowered awareness that very often prevents a weed abuser from being able to see his or her own impairment.
+But the use of weed creates a lowered awareness that very often prevents a user from being able to see the negative effects it is having on them.

 When the effects of weed use are present, a student may fail in school; an employee may lose interest in his or her job.
-Old sober friends may be replaced with new, substance-abusing friends.
-But because of the lower awareness, the person is likely to continue to abuse the substance despite the damage being created.
+Old drug-free friends may be replaced with new, drug-using friends.
+But because of the lower awareness, the person is likely to continue to abuse the drug despite the damage being created.

 One of the most distinctive effects of weed use is the loss of motivation.
 Students lose interest in school perhaps in part because their ability to think clearly becomes impaired.
 They may struggle to remember things they are trying to learn.
 Long-term use is associated with a condition that includes apathy, impairment of judgment, lower ability to concentrate and loss of motivation and ambition.
 This condition may be accompanied by panic attacks and confusion.